project-meucci/thimm.github.io/docs/Farmerama/53-storytelling-nutrient-density-fashion-and-community-farms.md

 ---
-title: 53: Storytelling, Nutrient Density, Fashion and Community Farms
+title: 53 Storytelling Nutrient Density Fashion And Community Farms
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2020-02-23)